thelazycoders/f6-starter-template/README.md

 git clone https://github.com/thelazycoders/f6-starter-template.git
 ```

-Then open the project folder in your command line, and install the needed dependencies:
+Then open the project folder from Terminal/Command line and install the necessary dependencies by running these commands:

 ```bash
 npm install